The spicy, cajun filled state of Louisiana has a lot to explore, especially if you’re looking for things to do in New Orleans.

 It was evident that after years of natural disasters such as hurricanes, they proved too much of a hassle for local authorities to pull out of the water and collect for salvage.

 Continuing the journey downriver, the boat slowed down as we came up to a couple of floating 1 gallon jugs in the water.
 Our guide picked one up to find a rope submerged and, pulling at the length of the rope, there was a crab trap attached to it with a few crabs and some raw chicken inside (the bait).

 The local fishermen in the area use this method to capture crabs and sell at the local fishery.
 This is something that has been done for years in this area and is even very popular in certain regions of South Florida – particularly in the Everglades.

 As we continued our adventure through the swamp, the tour guide swiveled the boat through some very tight spaces successfully giving us a first-hand experience of what it was like to come across the picturesque Cypress trees and hanging moss the deep south is known for.

 We were even lucky enough to find one of the wild hogs that frequent the tours just as much as travelers passing through do.
 Whipping out a bag of marshmallows, the guide through a small handful into the water and we watched as the once domesticated hog swam up to the boat for it’s sugary treat.

 All in all, the tour was quite enjoyable.
-If I were to do it again, I’d probably choose a bit of a warmer day as to increase the chances of confronting an Alligator like I did swimming down the river in the Ocala National Forest of Florida.
-But obviously I had a fantastic time and the weather is certainly not something I’ll be able to control anytime soon!
+If I were to do it again, I’d probably choose a bit of a warmer day as to increase the chances of confronting an alligator like I did swimming down the river in the Ocala National Forest in Florida.
+But obviously, I had a fantastic time and the weather is certainly not something I’ll be able to control anytime soon!